Lynn-Quantum-Optics/Summer-2024/lab_notebook.markdown

 The temperature was back down to 56F today, so I used the same QP calibration as last week after double checking counts.
 I then ran a couple more full tomographies with the full eta/chi sweep.
-Min counts 1: 46.6+/-1.2
+- Min counts 1: 46.6+/-1.2
- Min counts 2: 33.2+/-1.1
+- Min counts 2: 33.2+/-1.1
- HD Counts: 1566+/-12
+- HD Counts: 1566+/-12
- VA Counts: 1557+/-8
+- VA Counts: 1557+/-8
- HA Counts: 12.3+/-0.6
+- HA Counts: 12.3+/-0.6
- VD Counts: 15.30+/-0.30
+- VD Counts: 15.30+/-0.30

-I ran a couple of sweeps for the hd_negpi_3_va states, and also processed the data with iz using the new data processing file.
+I ran a couple of sweeps for the hd_negpi_3_va states, and also processed the data with Iz using the new data processing file.
 There were some issues we found with the file, so they did some debugging & made other changes throughout this.

 I also noticed the data from yesterday had a weird fit for the UVHWP -- it looks like the manager wasn't clearing at the right times, leading to the fits being messed up.
 I fixed this, but because of that, I would not trust the data in the "TRIAL 1" folder as being for the correct chi values (because the UVHWP fit was so far off).
 I noticed this because the fit for the chi=90 had the UVHWP around 66 degrees, which is the complete wrong quadrant for this state and lead to some sign errors.

 # 06/11/2025
 MP: Ria

 I ran a few tomographies for the hd_negpi_va state.
 Just for reference, counts at the start of the day were as follows.
 - Min counts 1: 46.9+/-1.2